Biden, Sanders to debate against backdrop of global pandemic - KVIA

 Biden, Sanders to debate against backdrop of global pandemic

-The fast-moving coronavirus was something of an afterthought in that debate; now the escalating crisis is likely to dominate Sunday’s contest.
-Rising infections in the United States and around the world have prompted a dramatic slowdown of global travel, upended financial markets, and raised questions about President Donald Trump’s ability to lead the nation through a prolonged period of uncertainty.

-Just two Democrats — former Vice President Joe Biden and Vermont Sen. Bernie Sanders — remain to make the case that they are best-positioned to challenge Trump in November.
-Five other candidates who joined them on stage in the Feb.
-25 debate in South Carolina have dropped out, with many rallying behind Biden’s surging candidacy.
+It is Biden who will step on stage as the front-runner, a distinction that seemed unlikely when Sanders was winning early contests.
+But more moderate Democrats have rapidly consolidated around Biden, buoyed by his strong standing with black voters and motivated by a desire to block Sanders, a self-described democratic socialist who many in the party believe would lose to President Donald Trump in November.

+The fast-moving has largely grounded the candidates for days, leading them to cancel campaign rallies even as big states prepare to vote on Tuesday.
+That’s also frozen the trajectory of the primary contest, limiting Sanders’ opportunities to regain momentum.

 For both Biden and Sanders, the debate is a moment to display their leadership skills in front of what could be one of the largest audiences of the primary.
-They’ll aim to draw a contrast with Trump, but also with each other, arguing that they have the right experience, temperament and policy prescriptions to lead the nation through a crisis.
+They’ll aim to draw a contrast with Trump’s uneven handling of the coronavirus pandemic.
+And the Democrats will argue over who has the right experience, temperament and policy prescriptions to lead the nation through a crisis.

-It is Biden who will step on stage as the front-runner, a distinction that seemed unlikely just a few weeks ago.
-After disappointing showings in the early contests, Biden roared back with a commanding victory in South Carolina and has continued to rack up wins across the country, winning broad and diverse coalitions of voters.
-Moderate Democratic leaders, including former rivals Amy Klobuchar and Pete Buttigieg, have rallied behind his candidacy and voters have done the same.
+CNN, the network hosting the debate, said it was positioning the podiums for Biden and Sanders to be 6 feet apart in keeping with guidance from the Centers for Disease Control and Prevention for limiting the spread of the novel coronavirus.

-Advisers say Biden will aim in Sunday’s debate to show voters who backed Sanders or other liberal candidates that they have a home in his campaign.
-In one overture to liberals, Biden announced his support for a bankruptcy plan championed by Sen. Elizabeth Warren, who ended her campaign earlier this month and has yet to endorse.
+Advisers say Biden will also aim in Sunday’s debate to show voters who backed Sanders or other liberal candidates that they have a home in his campaign.
+In one overture to liberals, Biden announced his support for a bankruptcy plan championed by Massachusetts Sen. Elizabeth Warren, who ended her 2020 campaign earlier this month and has yet to endorse anyone.

 In a virtual town hall on Friday, Biden said his support for Warren’s proposal, which aims to simplify the bankruptcy process, is “one of the things that I think Bernie and I will agree on.”

+And just hours before the debate, Biden announced he was adopting Sanders’ plan to make public colleges and universities tuition-free for students whose family incomes are below $125,000.

-Biden holds a solid lead over Sanders in the all-important delegate race, and a strong showing in Tuesday’s primary contests could effectively guarantee his nomination.
+After rebounding in stunning fashion from his sluggish start in the primary, Biden now holds a solid lead over Sanders in the , and a strong showing in Tuesday’s primary contests could effectively guarantee his nomination.
 Four big states will be up for grabs: Illinois, Ohio, Arizona and Florida, a perennial general election battleground where Biden appears to have an edge over Sanders.

-After a strong start, the race has moved rapidly away from Sanders, a self-described democratic socialist with a loyal following among young voters and liberals.
-But he’s failed to expand his appeal, particularly among black voters, and his calls for a sweeping political and economic revolution have also fallen flat with suburban voters.
+Sanders and his supporters were caught off guard by how quickly the race has moved away from them.
+The Vermont senator still retains a loyal following among young voters and liberals, but he’s failed to expand his appeal, particularly among black voters.
+His calls for a sweeping political and economic revolution have also fallen flat with suburban voters.

-Yet it’s unclear if the issues Sanders is aiming to highlight will resonate with voters at a time when much of the nation’s focus has shifted to the growing toll of the coronavirus and put a spotlight on the need for presidential leadership.
+Yet it’s unclear if the issues Sanders is aiming to highlight will resonate with voters at a time when much of the nation’s focus has shifted to the growing toll of the coronavirus.
 Schools and businesses across the country are closed, and many hospitals and clinics are struggling to obtain tests for the coronavirus.

-With campaign rallies halted because of warnings against large gatherings, Biden delivered a speech in front of reporters and advisers on his proposal for combating coronavirus, including guaranteeing free testing.
-Sanders’ later announced his own speech, which focused largely on advocating for his call to overhaul the nation’s health insurance system and replace it with a Medicare for All program.

-After Sunday’s debate, it’s unclear where the candidates and the campaign go from here.
-Neither Biden or Sanders has announced any public rallies for next week or given any indication of when they may be able to appear in person for voters again.
+For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
+The vast majority of people recover from the new virus.
+According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

 Associated Press writer Will Weissert contributed to this report.